vertex-lab/website/content/_index.md

 {{< hextra/feature-grid >}}
   {{< hextra/feature-card
     title="No fuss WoT"
     subtitle="Supercharge your app with web of trust capabilities in just a few minutes.
-Send a request to our DVMs to surface relevant content and remove noise, personalized to each one of your users." style="background: radial-gradient(ellipse at 50% 80%,rgba(194,97,254,0.15),hsla(0,0%,100%,0));"
+Send a request to our DVMs to surface relevant profiles and remove noise, personalized to each one of your users." style="background: radial-gradient(ellipse at 50% 80%,rgba(194,97,254,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card
     title="Fast and reliable"
-    subtitle="We designed a data structure from scratch to provide the fastest access to Pagerank and Personalized Pagerank in nostr.
+    subtitle="We designed data structures and algorithms from scratch to provide the fastest access to Pagerank and Personalized Pagerank in nostr.
 All of our responses are cryptographically signed by our key." style="background: radial-gradient(ellipse at 50% 80%,rgba(142,53,74,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card
     title="Open and trustworthy"
-    subtitle="We run web services and strive to remain transparent.
-We return proofs for many of our claims, and are committed to open standards.
-That's why we are opening the discussion around Web of Trust DVM NIPs." style="background: radial-gradient(ellipse at 50% 80%,rgba(221,210,59,0.15),hsla(0,0%,100%,0));"
+    subtitle="We are fully open source and committed to open standards.
+We are also working on schemes to enable cryptographic client-side validation of many of our claims." style="background: radial-gradient(ellipse at 50% 80%,rgba(221,210,59,0.15),hsla(0,0%,100%,0));"
   >}}
 {{< /hextra/feature-grid >}}